MinDlessAK/100xDevs-Cohort-2/Week-3/Week-3.1/ReadMe.md

 # Understanding Middlewares:

+**What is Middlewares**
+Middlewares is like before you go to doctor, first Complete these Auth checks and input validation .

+This Part is Middleware
+Before  you reach the doctor
+1. Auth checks?
+(Does this user have funds to visit the doctor)
+2. Ensure input by the user is valid (BP / blood tests)

 **Imagine a Busy Hospital:**

 Think of a hospital where there's a doctor, patients waiting in line, and a few helpful assistants making sure everything runs smoothly.